 A quarterback whose legendary arm and late-game heroics defined an era for the Denver Broncos, culminating in back-to-back Super Bowl victories.

-John Elway's football story is one of relentless pursuit, defined by a powerful throwing arm and an even more powerful will to win.
-Drafted first overall in 1983 by a reluctant Baltimore Colts franchise, he forced a trade to the Denver Broncos, where he would become the face of the franchise for sixteen seasons.
-For years, Elway was synonymous with spectacular fourth-quarter comebacks, earning the nickname 'The Comeback Kid' for his ability to engineer dramatic victories from seemingly hopeless deficits.
-His career, however, was shadowed by three crushing Super Bowl losses in the 1980s, a narrative that threatened to define him as a brilliant player who couldn't win the biggest game.
-That story was utterly rewritten in the twilight of his playing days.
-Teaming with running back Terrell Davis, Elway finally captured consecutive Super Bowl titles in 1997 and 1998, earning MVP honors in the latter.
-His final act, a helicopter-style spin for a crucial first down in Super Bowl XXXII, remains an indelible image of athletic sacrifice.
-After retirement, he seamlessly transitioned to the front office, architecting the Broncos' return to championship glory with a victory in Super Bowl 50, cementing a unique legacy as a champion both on the field and in the executive suite.
+John Elway forced a trade from the Baltimore Colts to the Denver Broncos after being drafted first overall in 1983, becoming the face of the franchise for sixteen seasons.
+His powerful arm and will to win produced spectacular fourth-quarter comebacks, earning him the nickname 'The Comeback Kid.'
+Three crushing Super Bowl losses in the 1980s threatened to define him as a brilliant player who could not win the biggest game.
+That changed in the twilight of his career.
+Teaming with running back Terrell Davis, Elway captured consecutive Super Bowl titles in 1997 and 1998, earning MVP honors in the latter.
+His helicopter-style spin for a crucial first down in Super Bowl XXXII remains a defining image of athletic sacrifice.
+After retirement, he moved to the front office, architecting the Broncos' return to championship glory with a victory in Super Bowl 50.
+Elway secured a unique legacy as a champion both on the field and in the executive suite.

 1946–1964